 Related: Paid vs. Unpaid Chores

 Just remember, they should also do chores that they don’t get paid for simply because they are part of a family.

-A great book for additional reading is Smart Money, Smart Kids by Dave Ramsey and Rachel Cruze.
+A great book for additional reading about chores, money, and kids is Smart Money, Smart Kids by Dave Ramsey and Rachel Cruze.